MegatronJeremy/Snowstorm/README.md

-# Snowstorm Game Engine
+# Megatron Game Engine

-If God permits this will one day be a full-fledged Vulkan game engine.
+Next generation Vulkan game engine.

 There are three included projects - __Core__, __App__ and __Editor__. __CMake__ in conjunction with __Conan2__ is used to generate project files.